insilichem/biometall/README.rst

 - metalloenzyme design

 A more complete overview of the capabilities of the program, illustrated with several case studies, is available in our `ChemRxiv preprint <https://doi.org/10.26434/chemrxiv.12668651.v1>`_.

 Documentation and support
 -------------------------

-Documentation is available at `this webpage <https://biometall.readthedocs.io/en/latest/>`_.
+Documentation is available at `this link <https://biometall.readthedocs.io/en/latest/>`_.

 Installation instructions are available at `this webpage <https://biometall.readthedocs.io/en/latest/installation.html>`_.